KiandaBPM/docs/content/docs/low-code/_index.md

 #### Ember.js ![Ember logo](/images/ember-logo.png) ####

-More specifically, Kianda uses **Ember.js**, an open-source JavaScript web framework used to allow you to build highly interactive applications that work on any device.
+In addition to the technologies mentioned above, Kianda uses **Ember.js**, an **open-source JavaScript web framework** used to build highly interactive applications that work on any device.
+Ember is built using **JavaScript** hence the .js extension.
+The Ember.js environment provides you with the tools to develop your applications, like libraries, templates, models and so on.
+One of the tools used more specifically used when building Kianda form components is **Handlebars** described below.

+The beauty of Ember.js is that it allows you can create advanced web applications with less code.
 To read more about Ember go to https://guides.emberjs.com/release/.

 #### Handlebars ![Handlebars](/images/handlebars.png)

-Ember uses the **Handlebars** templating library to build the user interface using static HTML and dynamic content, see [Best practices](/docs/low-code/best-practices/) and [Templating basics](/docs/low-code/templating-basics/) for more information.
+Ember uses the **Handlebars templating library** to build the user interface using static HTML and dynamic content, see [Best practices](/docs/low-code/best-practices/) and [Templating basics](/docs/low-code/templating-basics/) for more information.

 You don't need to be an expert in Ember or Handlebars to develop content in Kianda.
 Kianda's low-code development user interface allows you to build new customised widgets without having to write extensive pieces of code.
 Kianda's **Developer** resources provide the possibility to create these custom widgets for example, a new field type, by building on Kianda's existing library of components.